-- We will follow ALL food service guidance regulations from the county in which the camp is located. - Food distribution will be "cafeteria style" with no contact by participants with common surfaces, serving utensils, and disposable or rolled utensils. - All campers will eat with their pod/cohort's groups. - Mealtimes will be staggered in some cases. - Pods/cohorts have the option to eat outdoors whenever the weather allows. - The kitchen and dining hall will be cleaned and disinfected after each meal. - Dining halls will have windows/doors open when in use (open air), and have limited capacity. - Camp Parsons, Pigott, and Edward will have different meal service plans these will be discussed during the required leaders meeting.
+- We will follow ALL food service guidance regulations from the county in which the camp is located. - Food distribution will be "cafeteria style" with no contact by participants with common surfaces, serving utensils, and disposable or rolled utensils. - All campers will eat with their pod/cohort's. - Mealtimes will be staggered in some cases. - Pods/cohorts have the option to eat outdoors whenever the weather allows. - The kitchen and dining hall will be cleaned and disinfected after each meal. - Dining halls will have windows/doors open when in use (open air), and have limited to 50% capacity, with a requirement of 6 ft distance between pods/cohorts. - No campsite cooking will happen due to state/county regulations. - Camp Parsons, Pigott, and Edward will have different meal service plans these will be discussed during the required leaders meeting.